 Professional counselors assist students in exploring and clarifying career and educational goals, choosing programs of study and resolving personal issues.
-Counselors are conveniently located in the following offices: Room A-106 and A-328 in the Learning Resource Center, Room F-214 in the Business Building, Room J-229 in the Fine Arts Building, Room G-218F in the Health Building, Room T-102 in the Industrial Careers Building, Room D-122 in the Science Building, Room R-215 in the Robert M. Collins Center, and in the Counseling Center, Room B-100 in the Student Center.
+Counselors are conveniently located in the following offices: Room F-214 in the Business Building, Room J-229 in the Fine Arts Building, Rooms G-218F and G-302 in the Health Building, Room T-102 in the Industrial Careers Building, Room D-122 in the Science Building, Room R-215 in the Robert M. Collins Center, and in the Counseling Center, Room B-100 in the Student Center.

 Services provided by the Counseling department include: